Connect with others who understand.

 How To Properly Take Oral Retinoids

-Always follow the prescription label and your doctor’s instructions on when and how to take your oral retinoid prescription.
-You should take the pill as it is and avoid crushing it.
-If you’re unable to swallow the capsule or tablet whole, ask your health care provider if a liquid option is available.
+Always follow the prescription label and your doctor’s instructions on when and how to take an oral retinoid.
+You should take the pill as it is, and avoid crushing it.
+If you’re unable to swallow the capsule or tablet whole, ask your healthcare provider if a liquid option is available.
 Don’t stop taking the oral retinoid unless directed by your doctor.

 Who Can Take Oral Retinoids?